orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Note however, that, as of Orthanc 1.12.9, the Orthanc plugin SDK does not support multiple plugins implementing the same route.
-Orthanc will actually accept e.g a Python plugin that overrides a DICOMWeb route but it is impossible to tell which route will be called in the end since this depends on the registration order of the plugins that is not deterministic.
+Orthanc will actually accept e.g a Python plugin that overrides a DICOMweb route but it is impossible to tell which route will be called in the end since this depends on the registration order of the plugins that is not deterministic.